-Although cockfights are illegal in all 50 states, the practice still exists in the United States and this blood sport serves as the framework for illegal gambling rings.
+Although cockfights are illegal in all 50 states, the practice still exists in the United States.
+The blood sport can also serve as the framework for illegal gambling rings.
 If law enforcement are investigating you for cockfighting, talk to a criminal defense lawyer for legal advice.

-As of today, cockfighting is illegal in all states across the country.
-The severity of the offense and the associated penalties vary from state to state, but over 40 states as well as the District of Columbia consider cockfighting a felony offense.
+As of today, cockfighting is illegal in every state across the country.
+The severity of the offense and the associated penalties vary from state to state.
+Over 40 states and the District of Columbia consider cockfighting a felony offense.

-The Animal Welfare Act (AWA) recognized animal fighting as a federal crime.
-It was later amended by the Animal Fighting Prohibition Reinforcement Act, making the offense of animal fighting a felony charge along with criminal charges associated with attending a fight or selling, buying, transporting, or delivering any sharp instruments intended to be used for cockfighting.
-The penalties for these offenses have increased including up to:
+The Animal Welfare Act (AWA) recognizes animal fighting as a federal crime.
+The Animal Fighting Prohibition Reinforcement Act makes animal fighting a felony charge along with criminal charges associated with attending a fight or selling, buying, transporting, or delivering any sharp instruments intended to be used for fighting birds.
+The penalties for these offenses include up to:

 The Agriculture Improvement Act, also known as the 2018 Farm Bill, increased the priority of enforcing and prosecuting animal fighting charges as well by creating steps and a referral system for the FBI, Department of Agriculture, and other investigative agencies to utilize.

-With the passing of the 2018 Farm Bill, all animal fighting in every part of the country was banned, including the territories of Puerto Rico, American Samoa, Guam, the North Marianas Islands, and the Virgin Islands.
+With the passing of the 2018 Farm Bill, all animal fighting in every part of the country was banned, including the territories of Puerto Rico, American Samoa, Guam, the Northern Mariana Islands, and the Virgin Islands.

-However, this has been the subject of controversy as cockfighting has served as part of the culture for a number of the territories.
-Residents of these territories have voiced their concerns with the federal government banning the practice.
-In 2019, the Puerto Rican government has signed legislation to try to keep cockfighting legal, which remains unresolved.
+However, this has been the subject of controversy as cockfighting has served as part of the culture for a number of these U.S. territories.
+Some residents of these territories have protested the federal government banning the practice.

-Under the Indian Country Crimes Act, the general laws of the United States pertaining to criminal offenses do extend to Indian country, making cockfights or owning birds for fighting illegal.
-This was reaffirmed in a federal court decision.
+Under the Indian Country Crimes Act, the general laws of the United States pertaining to criminal offenses extend to native lands, making cockfights or owning birds for fighting illegal.
+A federal court decision reaffirmed the ban.

-Spectators and rooster owners alike use these fights to unlawfully wage bets on the fights.
-Cockfighting rings are often associated with a number of other offenses such as:
+Spectators and rooster owners alike may use these fights for illegal gambling.
+Cockfighting rings can be associated with other illegal activities, such as: